 What is off-pump CABG?

-Coronary artery bypass surgery, commonly known as CABG, is a type of heart surgery.
-Surgeons perform this
+Coronary artery bypass surgery (CABG) is a type of heart surgery.
+Surgeons do this

 type of surgery to bypass blockages in the coronary arteries.
-An “off-pump CABG” is
+An off-pump CABG is

-a CABG performed without the use of a heart-lung machine (cardiopulmonary bypass).
+a CABG done without the use of a heart-lung machine (cardiopulmonary bypass).
 This

-means the heart continues to provide blood to the rest of the body during
+means the heart continues to send blood to the rest of the body during the surgery.